Pips801/SSOUP/README.md

 # SSOUP

+This work is protected by the DBAD (Dont Be A Dick) License. http://www.dbad-license.org

 SSOUP is a piece of software that allows you quickly and quietly upload files to a specific set of folders on the go, without an FTP client, passwords, security keys, etc.

 How does it work?
 Well. it's a bit like Imgur.
 You upload a file, and it gives you a link to the file.
 Unlike Imgur, you can upload more than just images, and you get to keep them on your own server.